-Discuss the following statement: “Multimodal systems are radically different than standard GUIs”
+Discuss the following statement: “Multimodal systems are radically different than standard GUIs” (Core elements of GUI, Challenges)

-Multimodal Systems aren’t enterely different than GUIs, they build on GUI principles, but their paradigm shift lies in breaking the dependency on screens and hands.
+Multimodal Systems aren’t enterely different than GUIs -> they build on GUI principles, but their paradigm shift lies in breaking the dependency on screens and hands.

 They expand how users can interact by allowing natural, flexible, and inclusive input/output.